-All Universal General Education Transfer Component Courses will transfer for equivalency credit to each of the sixteen constituent institutions of the University of North Carolina under the provisions of the NC Comprehensive Articulation Agreement.
+\All Universal General Education Transfer Component Courses will transfer for equivalency credit to each of the sixteen constituent institutions of the University of North Carolina under the provisions of the NC Comprehensive Articulation Agreement.

-ASSOCIATE IN FINE ARTS DEGREE (A10200)
+ASSOCIATE IN ENGINEERING DEGREE (A10500)

-The Associate in Fine Arts Degree program prepares students to transfer courses or the degree in its entirety to a four-year senior institution.
-This program is designed for students who wish to earn a baccalaureate degree in a fine arts discipline.
+The Associate in Engineering Degree program prepares students to transfer courses or the degree in its entirety to a four-year senior institution.
+This program is designed for students who wish to earn a baccalaureate degree in engineering.

-General Education Core (28-29 SHC) SHC = Semester Hours CreditThe general education core includes study in the areas of humanities and fine arts, social and behavioral sciences, natural sciences and mathematics, and English composition.
+General Education Core (42 SHC) SHC = Semester Hours Credit The general education common course pathway includes study in the areas of English composition; humanities and fine arts; social and behavioral sciences; natural science and mathematics.